 "...asking questions no one else asks, and printing what others hide."

-"Critical, truth-telling, truly independent, and free thinking publication at a time when others offers apologia and false praise for all Arab cultural productions."
+"Critical, truth-telling, truly independent, and free-thinking publication at a time when others offer apologia and false praise for all Arab cultural productions."

 "Predictable only in terms of the broad diversity which you discover in its pages..."

 "...owned by no corporation, and accountable to no one but to its readers..."